AxaFrance/oidc-client/readme.md

 - [French : Augmentez la sécurité et la simplicité de votre Système d’Information OpenID Connect](https://medium.com/just-tech-it-now/augmentez-la-s%C3%A9curit%C3%A9-et-la-simplicit%C3%A9-de-votre-syst%C3%A8me-dinformation-avec-oauth-2-0-cf0732d71284)
 - [English : Increase the security and simplicity of your information system with OpenID Connect](https://medium.com/just-tech-it-now/increase-the-security-and-simplicity-of-your-information-system-with-openid-connect-fa8c26b99d6d)

-## Why OIDC at Client side instead of BFF (Backend for Frontend) ?

-We think that @axa-fr/oidc-client is a good choice for the following reasons :
-- Secure by default with the use of the Service Worker.
-OIDC at Server Side from a BFF can be secure but with a bad configuration it can be very insecure.
-With OIDC Client you reuse the OIDC Server configuration which generally is well configured by OIDC security experts, so secure.
-- With OIDC at Server side, It is more difficult to fine grain the scope of the token.
-With OIDC at Client side you can acquire a new token with a new scope for specific scenario (multiple authentication).
-You can fine tune token lifetime and scope for each scenario.
-- Sometime your Web Application does not need a server, OIDC at client side is a good choice because you do not need to spend money for a server juste for Authentication.
-For example for a payment, you can retrieve only an access_token valid 2 minutes without any refresh_token.
-- OIDC at Client side can be also a good choice for a fast time to market.
-You can start with OIDC at Client side and then migrate to OIDC at Server side if you need it.
-The two solutions are compatible.

 ## Migrations